 Photo by Alfred George Bailey

 With a career spanning nearly four decades as a broadcaster, radio producer, writer, and dj, Tony Minvielle is regarded as one of the finest in his field.
-His musical CV, as an interviewer and a dj, includes much of the great and the good of the musical world including Curtis Mayfield, Gil Scott Heron, Roy Ayers, David Crosby, Esparanza Spalding, Flora Purim, Gregory Porter, Terrace Martin, Robert Glasper, George Benson, Gretchen Parlato, Ronnie Laws, Kool & The Gang, TLC, Lianne La Havas, Moonchild, Terence Blanchard and so many more.
+His musical CV, as an interviewer and a dj, includes much of the great and the good of the musical world including Curtis Mayfield, Gil Scott Heron, Roy Ayers, David Crosby, Esparanza Spalding, Flora Purim, Gregory Porter, Terrace Martin, Marcus Miller, Robert Glasper, George Benson, Gretchen Parlato, Ronnie Laws, Kool & The Gang, TLC, Lianne La Havas, Moonchild, Terence Blanchard and so many more.

-He started out hosting the late night Foldedspace on Jazz FM (station reach 200K listeners per week) in 2017 and now hosts the daytime Tony Minvielle on Sunday on Jazz FM.
-As well as that he has produced multiple documentaries for both Jazz FM and Absolute Radio (station reach 4 million listeners per week).
+He started out hosting the late night show Foldedspace on Jazz FM and now hosts the daytime Tony Minvielle on Sunday on Jazz FM.
+As well as that he has produced multiple documentaries for both Jazz FM and Absolute Radio.

 His passion for music was nurtured as a teenager whilst working in a record shop in his native South London and was further boosted as a dj during his student days in the eighties sharing decks with the likes of John Peel and Afrika Bambaata and providing the musical soundtrack to bands as diverse as Incognito and the Smiths.

 He established a home for the burgeoning soul jazz scene in the Midlands of the UK and his residencies have included London’s Jazz Cafe and Ibiza’s seminal Cafe Del Mar.
-Plus his dj sets have graced the festival circuit at the Phoenix and Love Supreme Festivals.
+Plus his dj sets have graced the festival circuit at the Love Supreme and Phoenix Festivals.

 Whilst living in Atlanta GA, he was involved in the launch of the careers of Grammy winning India Arie and Anthony David whilst notching up broadcast experience at the world famous jazz radio station WCLK Atlanta and dj sets at the seminal Café Ying Yang.